-- High competence in at least 1 sport and confident in one other sport. - Genuine interest in the physiological elements of sport, the media and leadership. - Ability to relate theoretical study to the practical environment.
+- High competence in at least 1 sport and confident in one other sport. - Genuine interest in the physiological elements of sport, the media, leadership and outdoor education. - Enjoy watching and learning about all sports. - Ability to relate theoretical study to the practical environment.

-- When students consider selecting Vocational Sports Studies as an option, they should be aware that there is considerable emphasis on the practical and written work, and they should be prepared to work as hard in this areas. - Full PE kit to every lesson and attendance at extra-curricular activities is advised.
+- When students consider selecting Vocational Sports Studies as an option, they should be aware that there is considerable emphasis on the practical and written work, and they should be prepared to work as hard in these areas. - If not interested in learning or watching sport. - Full PE kit to every lesson and attendance at extra-curricular activities is advised.